 These watersheds are a source of drinking water for homes and businesses.
-Learn about some things you can do to help keep the water clean in your watershed (see "10 Simple Steps to Reduce Runoff and Keep Your Water Clean" on page 93).
+Learn about some things you can do to help keep the water clean in your watershed (see the list on the next page).

 Choose one or more actions and create a poster that explains what every kid can do and why it's important.
 Include photos or drawings, and think about a headline that will grab people's attention.
 If you have access to an audio or video recorder, you can also make a Public Service Announcement (PSA) to share with family, friends, and neighbors.